Free Shipping on Fusion over $80 Here

-- needs to be sealed with a wax or a finishing oil for best results.
+- needs to be sealed with a wax, finishing oil or poly for best results.

-- can be used on many surfaces, but will often result in a naturally chippy or flakey finish on more glossy or certain types of surfaces, unless a bonding agent is added.
+- can be used on many surfaces, but will often result in a naturally chippy or flakey finish on more glossy surfaces, unless a bonding agent is added.

 - can be sanded back and distressed very easily for an authentic chippy or aged patina.